-The Role of UEBA in Managing Insider Threats Within the Digital Workplace
+The Role of UEBA in Managing Workplace Insider Threats

 In the ever-evolving world of data protection, it’s important to understand the implications that accompany unstructured user data and behavior.
 Though your employees likely have your company’s best interest in mind, human error is always at play: we’re not perfect.
 Lots of (potentially compromising) data flows through your collaboration platforms daily.
 What are you doing to protect your enterprise from these liabilities?